a10networks/a10-octavia/README.md

 ### Register the A10 driver and plugin
 `sudo python ./setup.py install`

-Clone the acos client and install it from https://github.com/a10networks/acos-client
+Clone the acos client and install it from https://github.com/a10networks/acos-client.(Checkout `octavia-fixes` branch)

 ### Register acos clint by running following command in acos-client folder